alephsecurity/xnu-qemu-arm64-tools/tcp-tunnel/README.md

 To use the project for SSH connections, the RAM disk image should contain the dropbear binary.
 The easiest way to obtain it is through iosbinpack.
-The Makefile assumes its extracted into a folder named `jb` (this can be changed with the `IOSBINPACK_DIR` environment variable).
+The Makefile assumes it's extracted into a folder named `jb` (this can be changed with the `IOSBINPACK_DIR` environment variable).
 Dropbear needs an SSH key to run correctly (it can generate those on the fly, but since the filesystem is mounted read-only, the workaround is to generate the key offline, and copy it